Zekaric/GRL/Doc/doc.md

 * Performance.
 The library should not really slow you down in terms of coding or in terms of run time.
 There are always going to be some compromises but for the most part it should be out of the way and not causing grief.

-# How to compile GRL library
+# 2 -How to compile GRL library

 I do not use helpers like CMake.
 Mainly because I have not found one that is not annoying to me on some way.
 So with this project there will be a...